I'm sad to report that this mural was damaged and has been taken down. However, here is its information and how it related to Pine Bluff history.

 In WWI John McGavrock Grider of the 85th RAF Squadron gave his life for his country flying a British SE-5 like the ones shown gaining altitude from the left toward the right.
-It looks like one of them just shot down the German Fokker Dr.1 that looks like it's about to crash into the parking lot.
+It looks like one of them just shot down the German Fokker Dr.1 that looks like it's about to crash.

 On the right side of this painting shown escorted by P-51 Mustangs the B-17 bomber is painted in the colors and markings of the plane flown by Major General (retired) Elton Lyle of Pine Bluff when he led the first American raid on Germany.